semrush/intergalactic/website/docs/filter-group/advanced-filters/advanced-filters.md

 **By logical division:**

-- containing including / excluding conditions (Include / exclude) filters;
+- containing including / excluding conditions (Include/exclude) filters;
 - containing separate filters (SERP features, etc.).

 **By the method of applying the selected filters:**